wsaihopfsg/vos-scripting-how-to/intro/Basic/Menkyo/Menkyo.rst

 Summary of this tutorial

 1. OCR of Asian scripts
-2. Conversion of Japanese era dates to Julian Calendar
+2. Conversion of Japanese era dates to Gregorian Calendar
 3. Use of VOS lighting to discriminate the color-coded driving licenses with ``Intensity tool``
 4. Use of ``Edge Count Tool`` to detect presence and absence of Japanese words in a box
 5. Use of ``locator`` for all tool locations